Atomfall: Story

 The Player is awakened by a wounded scientist in bunker L8 of Slatten Dale, Cumberland with no memory of themselves or what has happened.
 The wounded scientist reveals that the quarantine has been in effect for 5 years now and urges the player to reach the Interchange by giving him his keycard that can open the blast doors into the facility.
 Shortly after exiting the bunker, the player encounters a red telephone box where a mysterious voice tells them that “Oberon must die”.
 Upon reaching the Interchange, it becomes apparent that the destruction of Windscale Plant means the facility’s data centers require another source of power: atomic batteries, and a means to redirect the signals to the control room.

 During their exploration to find ways to escape the quarantine and answers to what has transpired in the region, the player may encounter key characters that can influence the ending.
 The player can choose to follow or disobey orders given by them or even kill them outright, but following a key character always results in disobeying the others.
-Ultimately, the player collects enough atomic batteries by scavenging, from defeating robots or through trade, and obtains the signal redirector from Skethermoore Prison to power up the Interchange and unlock access to Oberon site underneath the Windscale Plant.
+Ultimately, the player collects enough atomic batteries by scavenging, from defeating robots or through trade, and obtains the signal redirector from Skethermoor Prison to power up the Interchange and unlock access to Oberon site underneath the Windscale plant.

 Entering the dig site, the player may harvest a sample of Oberon before either destroying it using explosives or poison, or enrich it with growth stimulant, according to the orders given from a key character.
 This may result in Oberon dying with the player escaping the quarantine or getting kidnapped, or Oberon growing stronger and the player becoming one with the Voice in the Soil.